MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/feclearexcept1.md

 ### Parameters

-*excepts*<br/>
+*`excepts`*\
 The exception status flags to clear.

 ## Return value

-Returns zero if *excepts* is zero, or if all the specified exceptions were successfully cleared.
+Returns zero if *`excepts`* is zero, or if all the specified exceptions were successfully cleared.
 Otherwise, it returns a nonzero value.

 ## Remarks

-The **feclearexcept** function attempts to clear the floating point exception status flags specified by *excepts*.
+The **feclearexcept** function attempts to clear the floating point exception status flags specified by *`excepts`*.
 The function supports these exception macros, defined in fenv.h:

 |Exception Macro|Description|
 |---------------------|-----------------|